itamar567/ochel/README.md

 - Oratath

 ## Gear
+All the in-game gear (except trinkets/special weapons/pets) is included and can be equipped from the inventory.

+If the gear isn't updated to the latest release, you can always add the gear manually (except trinkets/special weapons/pets) using the inventory after starting a match.
+The gear you added will be saved, and you will be able to use it in future matches.

 Currently, the only supported pet is the kid dragon.
-You can add your own gear (except trinkets/special weapons/pets) using the inventory after starting a match.
-The gear you added will be saved, and you will be able to use it in future matches.

 ### Weapon Specials:
 Currently implemented weapon specials: